On lattice extensions: Introduction and statement of results

 \end{thm}

+Throughout this paper, the wedge product of vectors, $\bx_1 \wedge \dots \wedge \bx_k$ as above in the Grassmann algebra, is identified with the corresponding vector of Grassmann-Pl\"ucker coordinates; see Chapter 1 of~\cite{schmidt1991} for details.
 We prove Theorem~\ref{det_ext} in Section~\ref{Z-ext}, where we also explain how it can be generalized to any lattice in~$\real^n$ (Remark~\ref{det_ext_gen}).
 Lattice extensions play an implicit important role in a variety of contexts, for instance in lattice packing and covering constructions such as lamination (see \cite{conway:sloane}, \cite{martinet}), in reduction theory when constructing Minkowski or HKZ reduced bases (see \cite{lek}, \cite{martinet}), as well as in constructions of primitive collections in a lattice (see \cite{max_lenny}).
+Further, the idea of lattice extensions was recently used to construct a family of counterexamples to the famous covering conjecture of Woods (see~\cite{regev1}).
 This being said, we have not seen lattice extensions studied explicitly.
 Our main goal in this note is to explore lattice extensions with control over their geometric invariants.
 In particular, we say that $\Lambda$ is a {\it successive minima extension} of $L$ if $\Lambda$ is an extension of $L$ such that

 Also, we call $\Lambda$ an {\it equal covering extension} of $L$ if $\Lambda$ is an extension of $L$ such that